dantheman454/habit_app/README.md

    - `flutter clean && flutter build web`
 2. Start the server from repo root:
    - `npm run start`
-   - If using nvm: `nvm install 20 && nvm use 20 && npm install`
-   - If using Homebrew on macOS: `brew install node@20` and add `/opt/homebrew/opt/node@20/bin` to PATH
 3. Verify health:
    - `curl http://127.0.0.1:3000/health` → `{ "ok": true }`